aaronwald/aaronwald.github.io/_posts/2026-01-12-homelab-infrastructure.markdown

 categories: homelab infrastructure
 ---

 A 3-node Kubernetes homelab.
-Beean meaning to post this for a while.
+Been meaning to post this for a while.

 ![Homelab rack](/assets/images/homelab-rack.jpg)